yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-view.markdown

 As data is stored in the client application's memory, care must be taken to ensure that the application's memory is sufficient to maintain the data.
 Certain scenarios can result in a memory shortage.
 If you create multiple local views in the same client or your local view query is too broad, the application could run out of memory and the `MemoryShortageException` will be thrown.

-To overcome this either refine the local view queries to cache less data or increase the underlying JVM's memory, as explained in depanlinkJvm Configurationtengahlink./jvm-configuration.htmlbelakanglink.
+To overcome this either refine the local view queries to cache less data or increase the underlying JVM's memory, as explained in [Jvm Configuration](./jvm-configuration.html).

 # Synchronization